anujnema5/netflix/README.md

 - Added constant to a file
 - Register TMDB & create an app & get access token
 - GET Data from TMDB and get now playing movies
+- All setup done OpenAI chat setuo and other setup done

 # Features -
 - Login / Sign up form